zincsamael/muppy/muppy/doc/source/intro.rst

 the current state is created, compared to the previous snapshot and printed to the console.
 As you can see here, quite a few objects got in between these two invocations.
-But if you don't do anything, nothing will change
+But if you don't do anything, nothing will change.

 >>> tr.print_diff()
   types |   # objects |   total size